 In addition, under the separation and distribution agreement, we have assumed specified liabilities relating to discontinued and closed machinery businesses of FMC Corporation.
-Among the assumed liabilities are those arising in connection with cranes that one of these businesses manufactured and sold.
-From time to time personal injury and other claims have been made regarding these cranes.
-We have reserved what we believe to be an adequate amount to cover any liabilities arising in connection with any of these claims.
+Among the assumed liabilities are those arising in connection with cranes and other equipment that several of these businesses manufactured and sold.
+From time to time personal injury and other claims have been made regarding cranes or other equipment.
+We have reserved \$30.6 million as of December 31, 2000, which we believe to be an adequate amount to cover any liabilities arising in connection with any of these claims.